Chantel Zales Slays In Cute Monokini While Posing With Her Puppy

 In the background of the photos, a sunlit sky and some rippling water could be seen.
 A large rock formation was also visible behind Chantel.
 In the caption, she revealed that she was sad to have to leave her furry friend while traveling.

 Chantel’s followers immediately began to share their love for the photos.
-The pics garnered more than 4,900 likes within the first hour after it was published to her timeline.
+The pics garnered more than 4,900 likes within the first hour after being published to her timeline.
 Her admirers also rushed to the comments section to leave over 170 remarks during that time.

 “You are a goddess,” one follower stated.